BetMGM blasts prediction markets in earnings call

 Focusing on igaming growth, Greenblatt said, “what we’re going to do is build on our powerful success and our evolution.
 We’re at the dawn of our Wizard of Oz franchise and Wheel of Fortune.”
 He added that BetMGM was seeing multiple days per week of action from its players.

-Saying the United States market had not been maximized, Greenblatt described its size as “staggering.”
+Saying the US market had not been maximized, Greenblatt described its size as “staggering.”
 Pre-COVID, 40% of US consumers had visited a casino at least once a year.
 “We have a long way to go” to capture them, Greenblatt said, adding that BetMGM would be building upon the success of its live-studio product.

 Parent fees paid by BetMGM to Entain and MGM Resorts International totaled just US$3 million, which was attributed to “the seasonality of our business.”
 However, BetMGM leadership stood by its goal of US$500 million in annual cash flow by 2027.